sevu/EoM/readme.md

 - Balancing for the Devlings by IPS ( https://r.wesnoth.org/p601712 )
 - Unified regeneration ability for the Elementals
 - Shifting animations for the Therians
 - And more ...

 **Things which are not yet ready:**
 - The shifting animation for movement can't stay like that
 - The regeneration ability could need another name (The current one is fine in English language, but not with the translation)
 - Balancing of the Elementals - are the WoL stats better or worse?

+See the ChangeLog and NOTES files for more informations